 Additional Database of iOS forensic analysis

-The plist is a data file that is used to store data in iOS operating system.
-Earlier, apple deployed binary or NeXSTEP format for these files.
+The plist is a data file that is used to store data in the iOS operating system.
+Earlier, Apple deployed binary or NeXTSTEP format for these files.
 However, presently XLM format is used to designate plist files.

 Analysis of iOS Logical Data

-iOS operating system provide modified, accessed, changed and born times (MACB) that prove to be crucial evidence in any case involving iOS forensic analysis.
-These MACB times when used with a timeline, generate essential information for investigation.
+The ios operating system provides modified, accessed, changed and born times (MACB) that prove to be crucial evidence in any case involving iOS forensic analysis.
+These MACB times when used with a timeline, generate essential information for an investigation.

 - Address Book